A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Introduction

-To effectively model the degradation process, we propose a Physics-Aware Dual-Stream Underwater Image Enhancement Network, i.e., PA-UIENet, by injecting the physical principle into the deep neural network.
-This network performs the UIE task by explicitly estimating the degradation parameters of the IFM using a Transmission Estimation Steam (T-Stream) and an Ambient Light Estimation Stream (A-Stream).
-We further adopt an IFM-inspired semi-supervised learning framework, including a bi-directional supervised scheme and an unsupervised scheme, to overcome the limitation of insufficient data.
-Compared with the unsupervised methods \cite{zero_shot, homology}, the framework can be more easily trained due to the facilitation from the supervised scheme.
-Since the unsupervised scheme uses additional unlabeled images while the bi-directional supervised scheme exploits labeled images more effectively, it can be better trained than the supervised approaches \cite{UWCNN, ucycle_gan, waternet, ucolor}.
-As a result, the generalization of the model trained using our framework is stronger than that trained using a supervised or unsupervised method.
-To our knowledge, this study makes the first attempt to jointly apply the physics-aware deep network and the IFM-inspired semi-supervised learning technique to the UIE task.
+We further introduce an IFM-inspired semi-supervised learning framework, including a bi-directional supervised scheme and an unsupervised scheme, for the purpose of overcoming the limitation of insufficient data.
+The supervised scheme effectively utilizes the limited labeled data by providing explicit degradation guidance, while the unsupervised scheme exploits the abundant unlabeled data to improve generalization.
+Therefore, our framework can be better trained than the existing supervised approaches \cite{UWCNN, ucycle_gan, waternet, ucolor, usuir, puie, uranker, ccmsrnet}, unsupervised methods \cite{homology} and semi-supervised approaches \cite{semi-uir, ddformer, uwformer} using the same amount of data.
+As a result, the generalization of the model trained using our framework is stronger than that trained using existing supervised, unsupervised and semi-supervised approaches.

-Our main contributions can be summarized as threefold.
-(1) We propose a physics-aware dual-stream network for the UIE task by explicitly estimating the degradation parameters of the IFM.
-(2) An IFM-inspired semi-supervised learning framework is adopted, to overcome the challenge of insufficient data.
-(3) We conduct a series of comparative experiments on five real-world underwater testing sets along with eight baselines.
-These results provide the community with a set of benchmarks.
+To our knowledge, this study makes the first effort to jointly apply the physics-aware deep network and the IFM-inspired semi-supervised learning technique to the UIE task.
+Our main contributions can be summarized as threefold. \begin{itemize} \item{We introduce PATS-UIENet, which uses three dedicated streams to predict the direct transmission, backscatter transmission, and ambient light under the guidance of the revised IFM.} \item{We propose an IFM-inspired semi-supervised learning framework, which addresses the issues of data insufficiency and training instability by exploiting the merits of both the supervised and unsupervised learning methods.} \item{We conduct a series of comparative experiments on six underwater testing sets along with sixteen baselines.
+The results not only validate the effectiveness of our method but also provide benchmarks for future research.} \end{itemize}

+The remainder of this paper is organized as follows.
+The related literature is reviewed in Section \ref{realted_work}.
+We introduce the proposed method in Section \ref{methods}.
+The experimental settings and results are reported in Sections \ref{experiment} and \ref{results} respectively.
+Finally, our conclusion is drawn in Section \ref{conclusion}.